 Recognizing and rewarding new innovation in academic library and information management

 In 2015, the Charleston Conference presented several well-received panels about startups, innovations and entrepreneurship.
-For 2016, we seek to expand on those themes by actively encouraging creative solutions in academic libraries.
-We call Conference registrants to submit proposals to present at the Charleston FAST PITCH session at The Charleston Conference.
+In 2016, we sought to expand on those themes by actively encouraging creative solutions in academic libraries by hosting the first Charleston FAST PITCH Competition.
+Following a wildly successful first year, we now call Conference registrants to submit proposals to present at this years’ Charleston FAST PITCH session at the 2017 Charleston Conference.

 This Call is open to all who are in the process of developing new, innovative, and implementable ideas to improve their academic libraries or related organizations.
 The intent of the competition is to showcase innovation in library information management and to award the most deserving examples of innovation.